 Manufacturing companies lack visibility of the procurement interdependencies between the suppliers within their supply network.
-However, knowledge of these interdependencies is useful to plan for operational disruptions, as well as tracking wider risk in the supply chain ecosystem, which may range from identifying suppliers that engage in unethical and unsustainable practices, to identifying geopolitical risk concentrations.
+However, knowledge of these interdependencies is useful to plan for operational disruptions, as well as tracking wider, cascading risk in the supply chain ecosystem, which may range from identifying suppliers that engage in unethical and unsustainable practices, to identifying geopolitical risk concentrations.

-In ChainedRisk, we created multiple approaches that predict supplier links using Graph Neural Networks and Knowledge Graphs.
+In the Aviva sponsored ChainedRisk project, we created multiple approaches that predict supplier links using Graph Neural Networks, Knowledge Graphs and ultimately, Graph Reasoning.
 Each of these approaches build on public and private datasets, giving rise to exciting tools that make automated supply chain mapping and Digital Supply Chain Surveillance possible.

 See our research in action at the Office for National Statistics here.